home-assistant/home-assistant.io/source/_integrations/whirlpool.markdown

 ---
 title: Whirlpool Appliances
-description: Instructions on how to integrate Whirlpool/Maytag appliances with Home Assistant.
+description: Instructions on how to integrate Whirlpool appliances with Home Assistant.
 ha_category:
   - Climate
   - Sensor